 - Come for an Awesome Night Owl Slumber Party!

-Here are a few more adorable owl invites that you can purchase online from our friends at Tiny Prints.
+Here are a few more adorable owl invites that we have found online from some great vendors:

 **General Invitation Tips** — If you choose to make your own owl theme invitations, don’t forget to include the date, location, and time of your party.
 It is also helpful to put the host’s name RSVP by date, and either your phone number or email.